Neeraj-Kumar-Coder/100-Days-of-Python/README.md

 - #### Day 012: Learned about methods in strings
 - #### Day 013: Conditional statements in python (if, if-else, if-elif-else ladder)
 - #### Day 014: Learned about time module in python and implemented a simple program based on it
+- #### Day 015: Learned the new addition of python's match-case statement (introduced from python 3.10)